 1. What kind of scholarships are available?

-There are two main types of scholarships available for admitted students: academic and merit.
-The academic scholarship is based on how well you did on the
+There are two main types of scholarships available for admitted students, academic and merit.
+The academic scholarship is heavily based on how well you did on standardized tests.

 2. What is PHC's transfer policy?